near/docs/docs/2.develop/relevant-contracts/ft.md

 <hr className="subsection"/>

 ## Attaching FTs to a Call
-Natively, only NEAR tokens (Ⓝ) can be attached to a method calls.
+Natively, only NEAR tokens (Ⓝ) can be attached to a function calls.
 However, the FT standard enables to attach fungible tokens in a call by using the FT-contract as intermediary.
-This means that, instead of you attaching tokens directly to the call, you ask the FT-contract to do both a transfer and a method call in your name.
+This means that, instead of you attaching tokens directly to the call, you ask the FT-contract to do both a transfer and a function call in your name.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value="cli" label="NEAR CLI">